redsanket/spark/external/hive/guide/hiveserver2/dbvis.rst

 ===========

 1. Download and run the script to fetch Athenz role certificates following steps in `macOS Daily Setup <https://git.ouroath.com/pages/hadoop/docs/presto/authentication.html#mac-daily>`_.
+   This script has to be run once daily before connecting to HiveServer2 or Presto.

 New Connection
 ==============